 Booking is essential and you can make payment online using your credit or debit card.
 Telephone bookings and payment by cheque can still be accepted.

-A full refund will be made if you cancel your booking up to and including 20th April 2017.
-No refunds will be made for cancellations made after 20th April 2017, but you are free to transfer the full value of your payment to other walks and events during the festival if there are spaces available.
-If you are unable to attend a booked walk, please call the booking office on 01671 404500 as early as possible so that your space can be offered to another walker.
+A full refund will be made if you cancel your booking up to and including 26th April 2018.
+No refunds will be made for cancellations made after 26th April 2018, but you are free to transfer the full value of your payment to other walks and events during the festival if there are spaces available.
+If you are unable to attend a booked walk, please leave a message on the booking line on 07421 312 056 as early as possible so that your space can be offered to another walker.

 Accommodation can also be located on-line, using this link http://www.newtonstewart.org/accommodation.asp